zxhycxq/reactjs-zh/Docs/addons-animation.md

 </ReactTransitionGroup>
 ```

-Any additional, user-defined, properties will become properties of the rendered component.
-For example, here's how you would render a `<ul>` with CSS class:
+Any additional, user-defined, properties will become properties of the rendered component. 例如：, here's how you would render a `<ul>` with CSS class:

 ```javascript{1}
 <ReactTransitionGroup component="ul" className="animated-list">